Sudeepam97/Guess_the_doodle/README.md

 Before I proceed however, here's a shoutout to [@darkHarry](https://github.com/darkHarry), [@saranshbarua](https://github.com/saranshbarua), and [@sxnaprkhr](https://github.com/sxnaprkhr) for helping with the design of the demo website.

 ## Running this code
 If you would like to train the CNN model, then it can be done on [Google Colab](https://colab.research.google.com/notebooks/welcome.ipynb).
+Simply import the Jupyter Notebook from this repo to Colab and fire it up.

 After training the model, you'll get a file that is similar to the file **demo/my_model.h5**.
 This file contains the information related to our model, and will be used by our web app at the back end to actually classify the user made doodles.